 The Learning Center hopes to draw thousands of visitors each year, not just to experience the art of Samuel Bak, but to engage in scholarship and educational activities dedicated to the themes of visual testimony, human rights, genocide studies, the Holocaust, art history and social justice.

 The Executive Director must resonate deeply with art as a means for engaged dialogue.
 They will be passionate and familiar with complex and interdisciplinary topics addressed at The Museum, have experience serving as the external face of an organization, bring a history of institution-building, and have a track record as a successful rainmaker.

 The Executive Director will inspire and implement new ideas, structures, and programs; hire and lead a dynamic team; nurture a supportive organizational culture; and establish mutually beneficial community partners and engagement opportunities on and off campus.
 This leader must also thrive in an academic setting with faculty, administrators, and students, and be able to see the potential for the Bak Museum to become a national and international convenor and resource.
 Expertise in museum operations and an understanding of university culture will be important.

 Inquiries, nominations, and applications (including a resume and a letter of interest) should be sent in confidence and electronically to:

-The University has a strong commitment to achieving diversity among the faculty and staff.
 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
-UNO is a VEVRAA Federal Contractor and an E-Verify employer.

 Categories: Job Postings